migafgarcia/eight-puzzle-solver/README.md

 -i INITIAL_CONFIG Initial config as a single number.
 Ex: -i 342517608 -f FINAL_CONFIG   Final config as a single number.
 Ex: -f 123804765 -a ALGORITHM      Which algorithm to use as a number from 0 to 4, using the order above.
 Ex using IDFS: -a 2
 ```

+This project was an assignment for the Artificial Intelligence course.